Background, Introduction, Benefits and Objective

 As with classic SIXSIGMA, decisions on DESIGN for SIX SIGMA can also be carried out based on data.
 At the beginning of a development process, there are usually only requirements from customers.
 Systematically recording, structuring and evaluating these and deriving the right product features and designs from them is a key aspect of DFSS.
 The tools used here are pairwise comparison, affinity diagram, CTQ drivertree (CTQ = Critical to Quality), QFD (Quality Function Deployment),functional analysis, utility analysis, Pugh matrix, value stream analysis,process map, cause-effect matrix.

-The DFSS (DESIGN for SIX SIGMA) seminar begins in a structured manner with phase 1 and initially deals with a clear project definition, drawn up as a project brief.
+The DFSS (DESIGN for SIX SIGMA) training begins in a structured manner with phase 1 and initially deals with a clear project definition, drawn up as a project brief.
 Then come the stakeholder analysis (environment analysis) and the risk analysis.
-In phase 2, the seminar deals with determining customer requirements (Voice of the Customer, VoC), their structuring (8W methodology, Kano model, affinity diagram, CTQ driver tree), followed by pairwise comparison and the House of Quality or QFD (Quality Function Deployment).
+In phase 2, the training deals with determining customer requirements (Voice of the Customer, VoC), their structuring (8W methodology, Kano model, affinity diagram, CTQ driver tree), followed by pairwise comparison and the House of Quality or QFD (Quality Function Deployment).
 Functional analysis, introduction to FMEA, various creativity techniques (morphological boxes, SCAMPER, Osborne checklist, Six Thinking Hats according to de Bono, the Walt Disney method,etc.), the Pugh matrix, utility analysis are important tools for creativity and for prioritising design proposals.
 Finally, the methodology of systematic invention (TRIZ), the creation of a process map, a cause-effect matrix, a value stream analysis and design rounds off the methodological toolkit for DFSS.

-To create meaningful graphs, in this seminar we will either use Excel or the software Workspace byMinitab©.
+To create meaningful graphs, in this training we will either use Excel or the software Workspace byMinitab©.
 Workspace allows professional graphics for individual DFSS methods to be created quickly: pairwise comparison, CTQ driver tree, House of Quality, QFD, design scorecards, value stream analysis, process map, Ishikawa diagram,and cause-effect matrix.